 GOING OUR SEPARATE WAYS

 Firefly Studios is like an old girlfriend.
 No matter how tumultuous things get, she still keeps trying to keep us together even though I’ve moved on to greener gaming pastures.
 Firefly Studios, I love you and you’ve given me many happy moments in the past, but times have changed and your latest offering, Stronghold: Warlords just doesn’t do anything for me anymore.
 And yet, you keep insisting I give you one more chance.
-Ok, I’ll give it a go one more time to see if I’m missing out on anything special, but after that, I’m out of here.
+Ok, I’ll give it a go one more time to see if I’m missing out on anything special, but after that, I’m out.

 Graphically, very little has changed.
 The graphics engine used in 2002’s Stronghold Crusaders has clearly been left untouched.
 As a result, units once considered charming and charismatic can now be seen as lifeless and blurred.
 However, even though fragments of the game’s appearance haven’t aged well, the gameplay is still able to push out some interesting moments.
 Also, gradually growing your economy and population is rewarding and the feeling that you are getting something accomplished is never tarnished.
-Add the addition of a working online multi-player features means you can whoop it up with friends in some bare-knuckle excitement.
+Add the addition of working online multi-player features means you can whoop it up with friends in some bare-knuckle excitement.
 But that’s really where Warlord’s strengths end.

 Firefly Studios, I love you, but times have changed and your latest offering, Stronghold Warlords just doesn’t do anything for me anymore.